dxos/cli/packages/cli/README.md

 rush build
 ```

+### Developing of a single extension

+While developing a specific cli extension as a package in the monorepo, `rushx build:watch` command is available from the root of this package.

 ### Running commands locally

 During local development there is a need for testing of a newly created / modified commands.
 For that purpose, any cli command could be called from the repo root via `pnpm run dx`, e.g.: